petermekhaeil/petermekhaeil.com/src/content/blog/f1-page-speed-insights.md

 [PageSpeed Insights](https://developers.google.com/speed/docs/insights/v5/about) is a tool that reports on site performance and it includes both lab data and real-world field data.

-[Lab Data](https://developers.google.com/web/fundamentals/performance/speed-tools/#lab_data) and it is capturing real-world user experience - these are from real page views over a set period of time.
+[Lab Data](https://developers.google.com/web/fundamentals/performance/speed-tools/#lab_data) is collected by running [Lighthouse](https://developers.google.com/web/tools/lighthouse) and is measured under controlled conditions - simulating a single device with fixed network conditions.
+[Field Data](https://developers.google.com/web/fundamentals/performance/speed-tools/#field_data) is collected from [Chrome User Experience Report (CrUX)](https://developers.google.com/web/tools/chrome-user-experience-report/) and it is capturing real-world user experience - these are from real page views over a set period of time.

 I have aggregated the results and built a site to show us a summary: [F1 Page Speed Insights](https://f1-page-speed-insights.netlify.app/).